Linux File Hierarchy

 4. /etc :

-• These are special files that are specific to the computer they are on and affect the entire system.
+• These are unique files that impact the entire system and are unique to the computer they are on.

 • Some examples include /etc/resolv.conf, which stores DNS server settings, and /etc/logrotate.conf, which configures log rotation settings.